xiaolongbytes/barbell_optimizer_microservice/README.md

 # Communication Contract
 ## Instructions how to REQUEST data
-1. Run the provided Flask application (see the app folder) locally (see General User Notes above).
+1. Run the provided Flask application (see the app folder) locally (see General Flask User Notes above).
 This listens for incoming requests on the microservice endpoint (/api/plates).
 2. Make a HTTP POST request to the endpoint (see Example Call below) with the JSON payload.
 Be sure to pass in the correct url and data.

 See Example Call for the JSON payload structure this microservice expects.